 Can I Use Fruit Instead Of Beans?

 I think in most recipes you would find it hard to replace beans with fruit.
-However, rounding out meals with low carb fruits is a great way to make them more satisfying!
+However, rounding out meals with keto fruits is a great way to make them more satisfying!
 Berries like blackberries or strawberries are a great option.